 The really beautiful thing about working on things like internal passion and purpose is that your progress comes out so authentically in all manner of external interaction.
 When people can genuinely feel that you care about what you are engaged in you are an incredibly convincing salesperson – without actually trying to sell anything.

-This is an area that most everyone must practice.
+This is an area that almost everyone must practice.
 You must develop habits that force you be conscious of who you’re being.
 For me, writing my thoughts on paper each morning, spending time meditating and revisiting simple passages that serve to remind me of the version of my best self keep me focused on this practice.

 I’ve also developed a series of questions that I can roll through before anything I do in an attempt to bring the right intention to every situation.
 Simply stopping and asking yourself why your are doing something, why it’s important and what a great outcome would look like is a great way to center yourself prior to making a large presentation to a group or meeting to discuss a new project with a staff member.